TristanPWarren/smart_mirror/README.md

 # Smart Mirror Instructions

-This is a simple

-Link to my site
+This project is a simple web server used to host a smart mirror display that can be used to display the weather, news, time and date.
+It allows someone with an old laptop, one way glass/acrylic and a bit of DIY experience to easily create a smart mirror at home with very little coding knowledge.
+To see a running demonstration of the display please see the link below.

+tristanwarren.co.uk/

-Instructions for how to set up:
+Instructions on how to set up:

+-

 - [ ] Setup node
 - [ ] Replace user name at top